Clinton Power Station

 Clinton Power Station can generate nearly 1,069 net megawatts, enough electricity to power about 1 million average American homes.
 The 5,000-acre cooling lake is formed by a dam built at the convergence of Salt Creek and the North Fork of Salt Creek.
 Clinton Power Station began operating on April 24, 1987, and reached 100% capacity on Sept.
 15, 1987.

-Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Clinton’s economic impact totaling approximately $700 million.
+Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Clinton contributing $13 million in property taxes annually.
 The greatest impact in Illinois is on the professional, scientific and technical sectors due to the volume of specialized services required to operate a nuclear energy facility.

 Clinton also supports 2,100 direct and secondary jobs in Illinois.
 The facilities’ output also stimulates Illinois’ labor income and employment.